UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 # Run the application and put the output into a file called date.txt
 /bin/date > date.txt

-# Preferably, tar-up (archive) all output files onto the shared scratch area
-tar -zcvf $HOME/files_from_job_$JOB_ID.tar.gz .

-# Make sure you have given enough time for the copy to complete!
 ```

 ## Multi-threaded Job Example